On System Operators with Variation Bounding Properties: Preliminaries

-If $\vari{Xu}$ can be replaced with $\variz{Xu}$, the mapping said to \emph{strictly $k$-variation bounding} ($\svb{k}$).
+If $\vari{Xu}$ can be replaced with $\variz{Xu}$, the mapping is said to be \emph{strictly $k$-variation bounding} ($\svb{k}$).
 For brevity, we simply say $X$ is $\text{(S)}\vb{k}$. \end{defn} A special case of variation bounding is that of (order-preserving) variation diminishment. \begin{defn} A linear operator $X$ is said to be \emph{$k$-variation diminishing} ($\vd{k}$), if $X$ is $\vb{j}$ for all $j \in \{0,\dots,k\}$.
-If additionally, the sign of the first non-zero elements in $u$ and $Xu$ coincide whenever $\vari{u} = \vari{Xu}$, we say that $X$ is \emph{order-preserving $k$-variation diminishing} ($\ovd{k}$). \end{defn}
+If additionally, the sign of the first non-zero {element} in $u$ and $Xu$, {respectively}, coincide whenever $\vari{u} = \vari{Xu}$, we say that $X$ is \emph{order-preserving $k$-variation diminishing} ($\ovd{k}$). \end{defn}